 Some affiliates are skilled at targeting audiences and directing traffic to your website or landing pages through paid banner ads/Pay-per click (PPC).
 The affiliate may also purchase ad space to promote your product.
 This type of marketing might mean bidding on your brand name (if allowed in your terms of service).

 What makes the best affiliate?

-They like your product or service
+1. Passion for your product or service

 What affiliates look for in a program

 Before joining your program, affiliates will review your website and may see what Google has to say about your reputation, popularity, and competition.
 This is your chance to convince the potential partner to join your program over a competitor’s.
 Here are some of the features affiliates focus on when joining a program.